jpmckinney/pupa-ruby/README.md

 Pupa.rb offers several ways to significantly improve performance.

-In an example case, reducing file I/O and skipping validation as described below reduced the time to scrape 10,000 documents from 100 cached HTTP responses from 100 seconds down to 5 seconds.
+In an example case, reducing disk I/O and skipping validation as described below reduced the time to scrape 10,000 documents from 100 cached HTTP responses from 100 seconds down to 5 seconds.
 Like fast tests, fast scrapers make development smoother.

 The `import` action's performance (when using a dependency graph) is currently limited by MongoDB.